donkyduck/CipherFlow/README.md

   * Install in docker
   ```
-   docker run -d -u root -it -p 1900:1880 --name cipherflow nataset/node-red-cipherflow
+   docker run -it -u root --name cipherflow-0.1.10-white -p 2005:1880 nataset/node-red-cipherflow:0.1.10_arm64
   ```
  <!-- USAGE -->
-CipherFlow has 3 main pages that allow each user create his/her data flows with respect to the user's role, i.e., owner, expert, and system integrator.
+CipherFlow has 3 type of workspace that allow each user create his/her data flows with respect to the functionalities:
-1. Owner :
+1. Playground: The Node-RED workspace that allows the IoT developers to construct their Node-RED CipherFlow for their IoT solutions.
-2. Expert :
+2. Edge: The Node-RED workspace that allows the IoT developers to construct the encryption flow.
-3. System integrator (SI) :  The role of SI is to create the flow for the edge computing that runs the encryption.
+3. Cloud: The Node-RED workspace that allows the IoT developer to construct the computation flow based on the HE operations.

 <!-- Reference -->